 By visiting people in their homes, wherever their homes may be, the St Vincent de Paul Society aims to help people break the cycle of poverty and disadvantage.
 While some visits are a one off event, many are part of a continuing friendship assisting an individual or family through crisis like unemployment, eviction, personal injury and loss.

 Assistance is provided in many forms.
-Material assistance is provided in the form of food, bill payment, and furniture, clothing and household goods, often in cooperation with the local Vinnies Centre.
+Material assistance is provided in the form of food, bill payment, and furniture, clothing and household goods, often in cooperation with the local Vinnies Shop.
 Assistance is also provided by way of friendship and support.

 How can I find out more?

 For emergency assistance please contact 1300 729 202

 Please note the emergency assistance line is open between 9.00am-1.00pm Monday to Friday.